- Methods of payment

 Electrical installations are a 'controlled service' under building regulations and a form must be filled in.
 This form should be submitted along with a full plans application or building notice.

-Find a registered electrician: A register of electricians belonging to the various CPS schemes visit www.electricalcompetentperson.co.uk
+Find a registered electrician: Visit the electrical competent person website for a register of electricians belonging to the various CPS schemes.

-General guidance: For general advice, guidance and information in easy to understand formats visit www.electricalsafetyfirst.org.uk/guides-and-advice
+General guidance: Visit the electrical safety first website for general advice, guidance and information in easy to understand formats.

-Send your building control application form and any plans/correspondence by email to email@example.com.
+Send your building control application form and any plans/correspondence by email.
 Please note we can only accept an email limit of 10mb or less.

-- Can be emailed 24 hours a day 7 days a week
+- It can be emailed 24 hours a day 7 days a week

 - You can pay by cheque made payable to Ashford Borough Council